 If you use 1 pound propane bottles, you may want to know how to refill 1 pound propane tanks as well as how to inspect them and what to do with empty 1lb propane bottles if they are no longer safe to use.

 For extra gasoline tanks, check their condition and fill them up with fresh gas … if you don’t intend to use the fuel but just want it for emergency purposes, it’s a good option to add fuel stabilizer to keep the gas fresh for up to 24 months.

 Vehicles Inspected And Repaired

 When you are car camping be sure to check the condition of your vehicle and repair any issues before you hit the road.
 Don’t forget to check the tire pressure and condition of all of your tires and spare as well as all fluid levels and battery condition.
 Check the condition of…

 Fabrics Cleaned And Inspected

 Wash and thoroughly dry your gear made of fabric.
 Inspect for holes or worn spots.
-Make sure to wash your sleeping bags, blankets and pillows too. 🙂
+Make sure to wash your sleeping bags, extra blankets and pillows too.
+Check the condition of…

 Ropes And Fasteners Checked

 Anytime I have a chance to use Glow-In-The-Dark Paracord, I do … even when we are camping in our RV!
-After the sun goes down, tripping is one of the most common hazards and can usually be avoided with a slight bit of illumination.
+After the sun goes down, tripping is one of the most common hazards and can be usually avoided with a slight bit of illumination.